awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 You can see the test file that the Lambda creates by looking in the /src/LRAtest directory on the Greengrass core device\.
 Although the Lambda writes to a file in the /dest/LRAtest directory, that file is visible in the Lambda namespace only—you cant' see it in a regular Linux namespace\.
 However, any changes to the destination path are reflected in the source path on the actual file system\.

-For help troubleshooting any issues that you encounter, see [Troubleshooting AWS Greengrass Applications](gg-troubleshooting.md)\.
+For troubleshooting help, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.